The Definitive Guide

 Mount Fuji Day Tours from Tokyo — How to Choose the Right One (Without Getting Overwhelmed)

-Here is the short answer: most Mount Fuji tours from Tokyo run for about 10 hours, cover around 4 to 7 stops, and return to central Tokyo the same evening.
-What really changes is the group size, the flexibility of the itinerary, the scenic stops included, and whether you are on a fixed shared route or in a private vehicle with a guide shaping the day around you.
+Here's the short answer: most Mount Fuji tours from Tokyo run about 10 hours, cover 4 to 7 stops, and return to central Tokyo the same evening.
+Prices start at $48 for shared bus tours and climb past $800 for private luxury days.
+What really changes between options is the group size, how flexible the itinerary is, the scenic stops you get, and whether you're on a fixed shared route or in a private vehicle with a guide shaping the day around you.

-To make things easier, here are three of the most popular tours to start with, each suited to a different kind of day.
+To make this easier, three of the most popular starting points — each suited to a different kind of day:

 The Fuji Five Lakes & Photo Spots Tour is the best fit if you want standout views and photo stops.
-The Hakone & Mount Fuji Experience Tour is a stronger choice if you want a broader day that combines Fuji scenery with Hakone highlights.
+The Hakone & Mount Fuji Experience Tour is a stronger pick for a broader day that pairs Fuji scenery with Hakone highlights.
 And if you want the full classic Japan mix, the Premium Fuji + Hakone + Bullet Train adds a Shinkansen ride before you return to Tokyo.

 Fuji Five Lakes & Photo Spots Tour